hyu2000/hyu2000.github.io/go5/go-puzzle-solver.md

-It was said that professional Go players spend most of their time solving puzzles, typically life and death problems (LnD).
+It was said that professional Go players spend most of their days solving puzzles, typically life and death problems (LnD).
 AlphaZero never did any puzzles.
 Its learning is completely unscripted.
 Can it solve puzzles correctly?
 Can we speed up learning by adding puzzle solving to its curriculum?

 The answer to the first question is likely yes.
 Of course AZ knows nothing about what a puzzle is really about.
-We could fill up the rest of the board so that the outcome of a corner will decide winner of the entire board.
-A well-trained bot is able to solve all puzzles I have tried.
+We need to fill up the rest of the board so that the outcome of the puzzle will determine the winner of the entire board.
+A well-trained AZ bot is able to solve all puzzles I have tried.
 But it is a tedious job to fill up a board properly, so I didn't test many.

 Can we train a bot that can solve puzzles?
 This turns out to be a great way in understanding